California DMV Written Test- California Road Rules 1

 It is a good idea to do some light exercise in the morning to activate your mind and body.
 If possible, schedule your test early in the morning to avoid stressing over it during the major part of the day.

-Thoroughly studying the driver’s handbook and taking sufficient practice tests is key to preparing yourself for the California DMV written test.
-Additional tips such as consulting an adult driver and observing road signs in real life will help you gain a more holistic approach to driving in California.
+Studying the driver’s handbook and taking sufficient practice tests are key to preparing for the California DMV written test.
+Additional tips, such as consulting an adult driver and observing road signs in real life, will help you take a more holistic approach to driving in California.

 Practice here with our free California DMV practice test.